Alienero/quick-know/README.md

-quick-know
+Quick-Know
 ==========
-qk is a simple and power push server
+qk is an High Available push server cluster

 ##Features
  * Support push private message
  * Support subscription message group
  * Support a key multi subscription
- * Will support multi platforms !
+ * failover support (Etcd)

 ## What can qk help you ?
  * quick to set a push system to the mobile phone or destop